-Lastly, we compare the predicted CATE in the held out treatment to the non-parameteric Causal Forest estimate for the individual.
+Lastly, we compare the predicted CATE in the held out treatment to the nonparametric Causal Forest estimate for the individual.
 In our running example, we would compare the non-parametric estimate of the individual's CATE at two dollars off to her predicted CATE estimate at two dollars off from the parameterized CATE function.

-If we treat the non-parametric estimate as the ``ground truth'', then this honest validation procedure will inform us how close our chosen parameterization of the CATE function is to the non-parametric ground truth.
-We perform this procedure separately for each dimension of treatment \textemdash{} dollar off and percentage off promotions.
+If we treat the nonparametric estimate as the ``ground truth'', then this honest validation procedure will inform us how close our chosen parameterization of the CATE function is to the nonparametric ground truth.
+We perform this procedure separately for each dimension of treatment\textemdash dollar off and percentage off promotions.

 Figure \ref{fig:Honest-validation} plots the parametric estimates against the non-parametric estimate for each individual.
-The horizontal axis represents the parametric estimates in the hold out set and the vertical axis represents the non-parametric estimate.
+The horizontal axis represents the parametric estimates in the holdout set and the vertical axis represents the non-parametric estimates.
 The shapes and colors of the points represent the assigned treatment arm in the field experiment.
-We see that most of the points line are scattered around the $45$ degree line which suggests the two types of estimates overlap.
-Further, the correlation between the parametric estimate in the hold-out sample to the non-parametric estimate is $0.821$ for the dollar off and $0.604$ for the percentage off promotions.
+We see that most of the points lie scattered around the $45$ degree line which suggests the two types of estimates overlap.
+Further, the correlation between the parametric estimates in the hold-out sample to the non-parametric estimates is $0.821$ for the dollar off and $0.604$ for the percentage off promotions.
 These results suggest that the parameterized CATEs perform well in the hold out set.

-We see generally that the non-parametric estimates are noiser than the parametric estimates as there is more dispersion on the vertical axis in Figure \ref{fig:Honest-validation}.
+We see generally that the non-parametric estimates are noisier than the parametric estimates as there is more dispersion on the vertical axis in Figure \ref{fig:Honest-validation}.
 The parametric form imposes more structure on the CATEs which reduces the variance of the estimates.
-The variance of the points are higher for the percentage off promotions for both the parametric and non-parametric estimates which plays a role in why the parameterization fits the response to a dollar off promotion better than that of a percentage off promotion.
+The variance of the points is higher for the percentage off promotions for both the parametric and nonparametric estimates which explains why the parameterization fits the dollar off promotion's response better than the percentage off promotion's response.